This lemon poke cake is made with a moist and tender lemon cake, lemon condensed milk filling, and lemon mascarpone whipped cream.

 Storing

-This cake will last up to 4 days stored in the fridge.
-Cover the cake with plastic wrap or foil to prevent it from drying out.
-This cake tastes amazing the day after.
+This cake can last up to 4 days when stored in the fridge.
+Make sure to cover it with plastic wrap or foil to keep it from drying out.

 Freezing

-Freeze this cake after it cooled completely in an airtight freezer-friendly container for up to 3 months.
+You can freeze this cake after it has cooled completely.
+Store it in an airtight, freezer-friendly container for up to 3 months.

 Substitutions